-The Regulations make reference to an “information society service” defining it as “any service normally provided for remuneration at a distance, by means of electronic equipment for the processing (including digital compression) and storage of data, at the individual request of a recipient of the service.”
+The Regulations refer to an “information society service” which is defined as “any service normally provided for remuneration at a distance, by means of electronic equipment for the processing (including digital compression) and storage of data, at the individual request of a recipient of the service”.

-- Business that sell goods or services to businesses or consumers over the internet, or by email or by text messages
+- Business selling goods or services to businesses or consumers over the internet, or by email or by text messages

-- Businesses that advertise on the internet, by email or by text messages
+- Businesses advertising on the internet, by email or by text messages

-- Business that convey or store electronic content for customers or provide access to a communications network
+- Business conveying or storing electronic content for customers, or who access to a communications network

-Direct marketing by telephone or by fax is not covered by the E-Commerce Regulations.
+However, direct marketing by telephone, text or fax, etc, is not covered by the Regulations.

-If my website is based in the UK but sell to other Member States which legislation applies to me?
+If my website is based in the UK, but I sell to other Member States, which legislation?

-The following are also exceptions to the country of origin principle:
+There are further exceptions to the country of origin principle including:

 - Copyright laws

 - Electronic money (e-money)